Perttu Hyvärinen

 Perttu Hyvärinen (born 5 June 1991) is a Finnish cross-country skier.
 Born and raised in Kuopio, he has represented Finland in four World Championships and twice in the Olympic Games.
 He is a silver medalist from the 4 × 10 kilometre relay at the 2023 World Championships.

 Among Hyvärinen's career-best individual performances are a 6th place in the 15 kilometre classical and a 7th place in the 30 km skiathlon at the 2022 Winter Olympics in Beijing.
-His best individual result in the World Cup is a 5th place from the 10 km classical interval start in Falun during the 2022-23 season.
+His best individual result in the World Cup is a win at the 10 km Individual start in Toblach during the 2023-24 season.
 He has two team podium placements, both from relays.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).

 Olympic Games

 Distance reduced to 30 km due to weather conditions.